flabbyninja/burn-analyzer/README.md

 SCOPES = 'https://www.googleapis.com/auth/spreadsheets.readonly'
 CREDS_FILE = 'client_secret.json'
 SPREADSHEET_ID = '1_Ozr94M1N9eUffqm3bw9q4jSBljIFSCI49Tg6wegrAgI'
+LOCAL_MODE = true
+LOCAL_FORMAT = 'pickle'
 ```

+`LOCAL_MODE` allows development offline, saving the data structures from the Sheets API to file so you can reconstruct them.
+Default is local mode `false`.

+`LOCAL_FORMAT` supports both 'json' and 'pickle' formats for the output file.
+JSON is recommended.

 Credentials use [OAUTH](https://developers.google.com/identity/protocols/OAuth2) and should be in JSON format, activated through the [Google API Console](https://console.developers.google.com/) for you account.